Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/codingconvention.rst

 ----------

 All code in the Shark library is placed into the namespace ``shark``.
-Currently, the only other namespace in ``shark::detail``.
-Content within the detail namespace is considered 'protected', and it is often found in files places in 'impl' sub-directories.
-This code may be less well-documented than the 'public' code base, since it is not intended to be used directly from outside the library.
+Currently, the only other namespace is ``shark::detail``.
+Content within the detail namespace is considered 'protected', and it is often found in files placed in 'impl' sub-directories.
+This code may be less well-documented than the 'public' code base since it is not intended to be used directly from outside the library.